dennishansen/diff-prompt-tester/readme.md

 Command: python main.py test

+### load_prompt
+This script loads a new prompt from the `prompts/diff_prompts.txt` into the `prompts/diff_prompts.json` file to queue for testing.
+This must be done before loading a related parser.

+Command: python main.py load_prompt

 ### load_parser
-This script updates a specific parser in the "parsers/diff_prompts.json" file.
+This script loads the `parsers/parser.py` file into the "parsers/diff_prompts.json" file to queue for tests.

 Command: python main.py load_parser

 ### test_parser
-This script runs tests on a specific parser and prints the results.
+This script runs test the `parsers/parser.py` test against the `parsers/example_response.txt` for quick debugging.

 Command: python main.py test_parser

-### test_json_parser
-This script tests the JSON functionality of a specific parser and prints the results.

-Command: python main.py test_json_parser

-### print_prompt
+### print_request_prompt
-This script prints the prompt associated with a specific parser.
+This script prints the request prompt that is sent to GPT to generate diff changes for.
+This is helpful to get a prompt to throw in the OpenAI playground for quick debugging

 Command: python main.py print_prompt

-### print_files
-This script prints the test files' contents.

-Command: python main.py print_files

-### load_prompt
-This script loads a new prompt into the "prompts/diff_prompts.json" file.

-Command: python main.py load_prompt

 ### write_html
-This script reads the results from a JSON file, calculates the average distances for each prompt-parser pair, creates a bar chart, and writes an HTML file with the results.
+This script reads the `results/results.json` file and re-writes the HTML results.
+This makes testing new HTML format quick.

 Command: python main.py write_html